Unveiling the EMF of Battery Formula: Exploring the Science Behind It

 The temperature affects the rate of the chemical reactions within the battery.
 As the temperature increases, the rate of reaction also increases, which, in turn, increases the EMF of the battery.
 However, if the temperature is too high, it can lead to the breakdown of the electrolyte and the battery’s failure.

-See also Understanding EMF Exposure
+See also How EMF Works

 Concentration of the Electrolyte